-Registration is now open - click on the link above to apply
+Registration is now open - deadline to apply for funding: 15 January 2019.

 Geometric and Analytic Group Theory

 In the last two decades geometric and analytic methods have gained fundamental importance in group

 theory and have allowed to obtain significant progress in our understanding of groups and the objects on

 which they act.
 They also propelled the resolution of several outstanding problems, such as the virtual